-March 1 – Emperor Renzong of China, the Mongol leader Ayurbarwada Buyantu Khan, dies after a reign of almost nine years.
-He is succeeded by his son, Gegeen Khan.
+March 1 – Emperor Renzong of Yuan] (China), the Mongol leader Ayurbarwada Buyantu Khan, dies after a reign of almost nine years.

-March 20 – Shepherds' Crusade (Le Pastoureaux): In France, a large group of common people band together in Normandy on Easter Sunday to begin a crusade, after a teenage shepherd says he was visited by the Holy Spirit.[2]
+March 20 (Easter Sunday) – Shepherds' Crusade (Le Pastoureaux): In France, a large group of common people band together in Normandy to begin a crusade, after a teenage shepherd says he was visited by the Holy Spirit.[2]
 They march south to Aquitaine, attacking castles, royal officials, priests and lepers along the way.
 Jewish communes are attacked at Saintes, Cahors, Verdun-sur-Garonne, Albi and Toulouse.
 When they finally cross into Spain, Aragon forces under Prince Alfonso halt their advance.
-In July, many of the followers are arrested and executed.
-After that, there are no further incidents and the crusade disperses.[3]

-April 19 – Gegeen Khan (Prince Shidibala) becomes the new Mongol Emperor Yingzong of the Yuan dynasty of China after the death of his father, Emperor Renzong.
+April 19 – Gegeen Khan (Prince Shidibala) becomes the new Mongol Emperor Yingzong of the Yuan dynasty of China after the death of his father, Emperor Renzong, on March 1.

-June 18 – Treaty of Baena: Sultan Ismail I signs an 8-year truce with Castile at Baena.
-King James II, who receives papal authorization and funds for a crusade against Granada refuses to accept the treaty.
+June 18 – Treaty of Baena: Sultan Ismail I of Granada signs an 8-year truce with Castile at Baena.
+King James II of Aragon, who receives papal authorization and funds for a crusade against the Emirate of Granada refuses to accept the treaty.
 Both parties promise to aid one another against their respective enemies.
-Meanwhile, Ismail consolidates the territories formally under his control with the emirate.[7]
+Meanwhile, Ismail consolidates the territories formally under his control with the emirate.[6]

 June 19 – Shepherds' Crusade: Unnerved by the prospect of the arrival of the shepherds at Avignon to begin a crusade, Pope John XXII orders their dispersal.